timmfy/parco-d1/README.md

-# Benchmarking the Performance of Implicit and Explicit Parallel Implementations of Matrix Transpose
+# Benchmarking the Performance of Implicit and Explicit Parallel Implementations of the Matrix Transpose

 ## Instructions to run the code